livingstonlarus/livingstonlarus.github.io/otobotto/paper/4-architecture-overview.md

 - **Configuration Controls:** Granular permission settings that define which aspects of development require human approval and which can proceed autonomously.
 This includes toggleable feature flags, maximum track limits, and other advanced settings to tune system behavior.
 As confidence in the system grows, these controls can be gradually relaxed to enable greater autonomy.

-The dashboard is typically implemented through integration with tools such as Grafana, Looker Studio, or Tableau (though these are examples, not an exhaustive list).
-This allows for customized visualization of metrics most relevant to the specific project and organization.
+The dashboard is typically implemented through integration with visualization tools such as Grafana, Looker Studio, or Tableau, among many others.
+These mentioned tools are examples, not an exhaustive list of possibilities.
+This approach allows for customized visualization of metrics most relevant to the specific project and organization.
 User satisfaction can be tracked through NPS surveys integrated into the dashboard, creating continuous improvement loops based on feedback.

 Project configurations can be modified through the dashboard, with updated briefs triggering reorganization of tracks and agent activities.
 This provides a powerful mechanism for human supervisors to maintain strategic control while allowing AI autonomy at tactical levels.